 UC has two socially responsible investment policies that guide the management of the University's General Endowment Pool (GEP).
 The University does not invest in companies manufacturing tobacco products or companies with business operations in Sudan.
-In addition, it follows a proxy voting policy that votes in favor of environmental, social, and governmental resolutions unless they are anticipated to have a negative financial impact on the company's business.
+In addition, it follows a proxy voting policy that votes in favor of environmental, social and governmental resolutions unless they are anticipated to have a negative financial impact on the company's business.
 The University has one of the strongest codes of conduct in the country for manufacturers of goods bearing the campus logos and has been in the forefront of the movement to establish acceptable labor standards for the production of university logo apparel19.
 Read more.

-The University of California recently announced a series of measures to make UC a national leader in sustainable investing.
+The University of California recently announced a series of measures to make UC a national leader in sustainability.
 Among the findings of the president's Task Force on Sustainable Investing are recommendations to:

-- Allocate \$1 billion over five years for direct investments in solutions to climate change. - Adhere to the United Nations-supported Principles for Responsible Investment (PRI), the largest university and the first public American university to do so. - Establish and implement a framework for sustainable investment with the goal of completion by the end of the current fiscal year. - Integrate environmental, social and governance (ESG) factors as a core component of portfolio optimization and risk management.
-Evaluate strategies for achieving ESG goals as soon as practical, including whether to use divestment.
-Read more.
+- Allocate \$1 billion over five years for direct investments in solutions to climate change. - Adhere to the United Nations-supported Principles for Responsible Investment (PRI), the largest university and the first public American university to do so.